RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 **Superinfection exclusion** is an outcome of lysogeny, where the prophage makes the host immune aginst infection by closely related or unrelated phages.

+**Lysogenic to lytic conversion** can be achieved under certain stresses where the prophage repressor is inactivated via the SOS-response.
+For instance, Genotoxic agens like mitomycin C triggers SOS-response through DNA damage, resulting in upregulated gene encoding repair pathways.

 **Phage can direct the metabolism of its host**

 1. The phage genome bears many AMGs (Auxiliary metabolic genes) that can participate in host metabolic pathways.